 In short, you could say the Milky Way has a lot of neighbors (a LOT of them!).
 Of these, most people consider the Andromeda Galaxy to our closest galactic cohabitant.
 But in truth, Andromeda is the closest spiral galaxy, and not the closest galaxy by a long shot.

-The Milky Way has a lot of neighbors, but what is the closest galaxy to the Milky Way?
-Most people would answer Andromeda, or perhaps the Magellanic Clouds.
-But, in fact, the closest galaxy to the Milky Way lies within the Milky Way itself!
-The Canis Major Dwarf Galaxy is about 42,000 light years from the galactic center, and a mere 25,000 light years from us (which puts it closer to us than the center of our own galaxy, which is 30,000 light years away from the Solar System).
+This distinction falls to a galaxy that is actually within the Milky Way itself, a dwarf galaxy that goes by the name of the Canis Major Overdenisty (aka. the Canis Major Dwarf Galaxy).
+This stellar formation is about 42,000 light years from the galactic center, and a mere 25,000 light years from our Solar System.
+This puts it closer to us than the center of our own galaxy, which is 30,000 light years away from the Solar System.

-The Andromeda Galaxy (M31) is the closest spiral galaxy to us, and though it’s gravitationally bound to the Milky Way, it’s not the closest galaxy by far, being 2 million light years away.
-The Large and Small Magellanic Clouds are two irregular dwarf galaxies about 180,000 and 210,000 light-years away, respectively.
-They were thought to be orbiting the Milky Way, but that may not be the case..
+The Andromeda Galaxy (M31) is the closest spiral galaxy to us, and though it’s gravitationally bound to the Milky Way, it’s not the closest galaxy by far – being 2 million light years away.
+Andromeda is currently approaching our galaxy at a speed of about 110 kilometres per second.
+In roughly 4 billion years, the Andromeda Galaxy is expected to merge with out own, forming a single, super-galaxy.

-All of these galaxies make up part of what is called the Local Group, which is a group of more than 30 galaxies that lie within 4 million light years of the Milky Way.
-Here’s a great article from the Spitzer Space Telescope’s website on the Milky Way’s family of close galaxies and a video by the same author on the subject.
+We have several great articles on galaxies here at Universe Today, including how many there are in the universe.
+And here’s a great article from the Spitzer Space Telescope’s website on the Milky Way’s family of close galaxies and a video by the same author on the subject.